adobe-fonts/adobe-blank/README.md

 Key to building OTF or TTF fonts is *makeotf*, which is part of AFDKO.
 Information and usage instructions can be found by executing *makeotf -h*.

 In this repository, all necessary files are in place for building the OpenType font.
-For example, build a binary OTF font for the Regular style like this, which also includes a post-process for inserting a "stub" 'DSIG' table:
+For example, build a binary OTF font for the Regular style like this, which also includes post-processes for inserting a "stub" 'DSIG' table, removing the 'VORG', 'vhea', and 'vmtx' tables, and recalculating the 'sfnt' checksum:

     % makeotf -f cidfont.ps -r -ch UnicodeAll-UTF32-H
     % sfntedit -a DSIG=DSIG.bin AdobeBlank.otf
+    % sfntedit -d VORG,vhea,vmtx AdobeBlank.otf
+    % sfntedit -f AdobeBlank.otf

 That is all.